 After the optional word designator, there may appear a sequence of one or more of the following modifiers, each preceded by a ':'.
+These modify, or edit, the word or words selected from the history event.

 - h Remove a trailing filename component, leaving only the head. - t Remove all leading filename components, leaving the tail. - r Remove a trailing suffix of the form .xxx, leaving the basename. - e Remove all but the trailing suffix. - p Print the new command but do not execute it. - q Quote the substituted words, escaping further substitutions. - x Quote the substituted words as with q, but break into words at blanks and newlines.
+The q and x modifiers are mutually exclusive; the last one supplied is used.